Art and Politics in the Age of Resistance

 Wednesday, October 25, 2017 – 6:00 PM, Studio Theatre, Harbourfront Centre

-David Bouchet, Carol Bruneau and Eden Robinson talk with Vincent Lam about their characters’ personal odysseys in search of ‘home.’
+David Bouchet and Carol Bruneau talk with Vincent Lam about their characters’ personal odysseys in search of ‘home.’
 It turns out home is never the physical or geographical space, but an idiosyncratic and very personal state of mind.
 ‘Home’ is about having the freedom, the will and the courage to own one’s identity.
+Hosted by Alexandra Grigorescu.